bloodwiing/VU_MIF_Robotics/hw1/README.md

 - **NIGHT**:
   A variant of the **FULL** mode that's not as glaring

+These modes are toggled via a pushbutton.

-Additionally this mode is displayed via the LCD display as well as the current set brightness of the LED as a percentage.
+Additionally the active mode is displayed via the LCD display as well as the current set brightness of the LED as a percentage.

 ### Parts List
 | Component | Qty |